 (THES 301, 401-403)

-A schedule of intermediary deadlines (also listed in the Student Handbook) helps each student complete his thesis in a timely manner.
-These deadlines include two papers in the fall and winter quarters: the first on the perspective of one of the student’s thesis authors and the second on the perspective of the student’s other author.
+A Senior Thesis syllabus distributed to students in winter of their junior year helps each student complete his thesis in a timely manner.
+These deadlines include two papers in the fall and winter quarters of the senior year: the first on the perspective of one of the student’s thesis authors and the second on the perspective of the student’s other author.
 The third quarter of the fourth year is then devoted to writing the thesis itself.
-The finished thesis is due the fifth week of spring quarter in the senior year, after which each student must defend his thesis before a panel of tutors.
+Each student must defend his thesis before a panel of tutors.
 Senior theses are graded “pass,” “pass with distinction,” or “no pass.”
 Every student must write a passing senior thesis in order to graduate.